ExpressenAB/exp-containership/README.md

 prompt> npm run deploy-production -- prod-server-1
 ```

+NOTE: this requires npm version 2.0 or later.

 ## Hooks

 To add hooks for app-specific stuff, just use the pre/post hooks built into npm run (https://docs.npmjs.com/misc/scripts).